po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/28-Stu_Git-Revert/README.md

   });
   ```

-* In your terminal, commit the changes:
+* In your terminal, add and commit the changes:

   ```bash
   git add .